Throwback 5-game series force players to 'embrace the grind' - WHIZ News

 “You have to be ready for the grind,” said Tippett, now coach of the Edmonton Oilers.
 “In a unique situation like this, you’re going from not playing to playing playoff-style hockey, so you’ve got to embrace the grind mentally, physically.”

-This is a different kind of grind after four-plus months off the ice.
+This is a different kind of grind after four-plus months off the ice because of the coronavirus pandemic.
 The champion could need 19 wins — not the 15 from decades past — to lift the Stanley Cup.
 Sixteen teams will play eight best-of-five qualifying round series to determine who moves on to face the league’s best from a truncated regular season.

 Tippett’s Oilers face the Chicago Blackhawks, whom Quenneville coached to three Cup titles from 2010-15.
 Quenneville’s Florida Panthers face the New York Islanders, whose associate coach, Lane Lambert, played in a five-gamer with Detroit in 1984.
 And Evason’s Minnesota Wild face the Vancouver Canucks, managed by Jim Benning, who went through one with Toronto in 1983.